-- 11.1 Within 30 days of receiving the referral the decision-maker should consider the Enforcement Report and evidential documents presented to it, and decide whether it is necessary to request further information on specific issues that arise out of the Enforcement Report: - 11.1.1 from the material that is held by the Enforcement Division; or - 11.1.2 from the parties as necessary in the consideration of the decision-maker, via the Enforcement Division. - 11.2 Where information is provided to the decision-maker under paragraph 11.1.1 a copy of that information must be made available by the provider to the parties as soon as the process of requesting and obtaining information from that provider has been completed.
+- 11.1.1 from the material that is held by the Enforcement Division; or - 11.1.2 from the parties as necessary in the consideration of the decision-maker, via the Enforcement Division. - 11.2 Where information is provided to the decision-maker under section 11.1.1, a copy of that information must be made available by the provider to the parties as soon as the process of requesting and obtaining information from that provider has been completed.
 This requirement is subject to the right of the Commission to withhold information from a party in limited circumstances, for example where the information is not relevant to the allegations against them.
-The decision-maker should be informed of the fact and date of compliance with this paragraph.

-- 11.3 After considering the Enforcement Report, the evidential documents provided and any further information provided pursuant to paragraph 11.1.1 or 11.1.2, the decision-maker may: - 11.3.1 Issue a "minded to" notice as referred to in paragraph 11.7; - 11.3.2 decide to take no further enforcement action; or - 11.3.3 refer the matter to a person with the authority to take the appropriate enforcement action. - 11.4 Within 70 days (10 weeks) of receiving the referral the decision-maker will release the decision that it is minded to take, in accordance with 11.3 and considering the overriding objective set out in paragraph 2.1.
-If the decision-maker is minded to issue some form of regulatory sanction(s) the final decision notice should be issued within 180 days (6 months) from the date of the referral being made save in exceptional circumstances. - 11.5 The decision-maker has a right to seek further information and/or clarification at any stage.
-Where a SDM wishes further information to be provided, this can be requested via the Commission Secretary to the Enforcement Division or from the relevant party, as appropriate.
+The decision-maker should be informed of the fact and date of compliance with this section.
+As stated at section 8.12, if agreement cannot be reached on disclosure the parties can make a specific disclosure request to the SDM having regard to the conditions for such a request as laid out at sections 8.7, 8.9 and 8.10 above. - 11.3 After considering the Enforcement Report, the evidential documents provided and any further information provided pursuant to sections 11.1.1 or 11.1.2, the decision-maker may: - 11.3.1 issue a "minded to" notice as referred to in section 11.7; - 11.3.2 decide to take no further enforcement action; or - 11.3.3 refer the matter to a person with the authority to take the appropriate enforcement action. - 11.4 Within 70 days (10 weeks) of receiving the referral the decision-maker will release the decision that it is minded to take, in accordance with 11.3 and considering the overriding objective set out in section 2.1.
+If the decision-maker is minded to issue some form of regulatory sanction(s) the final decision notice should be issued within 180 days (6 months) from the date of the referral being made save in exceptional circumstances. - 11.5 The decision-maker has a right to seek further information and/or clarification at any stage (this includes any material as part of a specific disclosure request).
+Where a SDM wishes further information to be provided (at their sole discretion), this can be requested via the Commission Secretary to the Enforcement Division or from the relevant party, as appropriate.
 They will then revert to the SDM via the same route.
 Any direction placed on parties for further information to be provided by a certain date must be strictly adhered to.
-The SDM reserves the right not to take into consideration any material which is provided out of time of a direction being served on parties. - 11.6 Where the decision-maker decides that it is minded to take some form of enforcement action, the "minded to" notice referred to in paragraphs 11.3 and 11.4 should be issued.
+Any information or documents obtained as a result of this request will be provided to all parties unless the SDM determines otherwise.
+The SDM reserves the right not to take into consideration any material which is provided out of time having regard to any direction being served on the Enforcement Division or relevant party.

+11.6 Where the decision-maker decides that it is minded to take some form of enforcement action, the "minded to" notice referred to in sections 11.3 and 11.4 should be issued.